Adolph Aloys von Braun: Education

 Von Braun was born in a suburb of Bubna in Prague, Kingdom of Bohemia (today the Czech Republic).
-He attended primary and high school in Prague and Pilsen, graduated with highest honours, and received the “Ring of the Emperor”.

-1842 : Graduated in Law and Political Science at the Universities of Prague and Vienna.

-1843 – 1848 : Studied at the University of Rome obtaining degrees in Mineralogy, Church Law and Italian.
+He attended primary and high school in Prague and Pilsen, graduated with highest honours, and received the "Ring of the Emperor".
+In 1842, he graduated in Law and Political Science at the Universities of Prague and Vienna.
+From 1843 to 1848, he studied at the University of Rome obtaining degrees in Mineralogy, Church Law and Italian.

 Diplomatic career

 1842 : Began internship at the Ministry of Foreign Affairs in Vienna.

 1848 : Franz Joseph I succeeds his uncle Ferdinand I as Emperor of Austria at the age of 18.
-Count Felix Schwarzenberg, statesman who restored the Habsburg Empire as a European power following the revolution of 1848 appointed Minister President and Foreign Minister.1849 : Appointed Legation Attaché to Switzerland (Bern and Zurich)).
+Count Felix Schwarzenberg, statesman who restored the Habsburg Empire as a European power following the revolution of 1848 appointed Minister President and Foreign Minister.

+1849 : Appointed Legation Attaché to Switzerland (Bern and Zurich)).

 1849 : In April, Braun appointed Presidential Secretary of the Minister President and Foreign Minister of Austria, Count Felix Schwarzenberg.

 1850-1851 : Accompanied the Foreign Minister to conferences in Dresden and other German courts and was entrusted with special missions at this crucial historic moment for the Empire.

 1851 : Appointed as Legation Secretary to the Presidential Embassy in Frankfurt am Main as Chargé d'Affaires ad interim of Austria to Frankfurt am Main, Hessen Darmstadt and Hessen-Nassau.

-1856 : Promoted to the full tenure of Chargé d’Affairs (Geschäftsträger) at the Embassy in Frankfurt am Main.
+1856 : Promoted to the full tenure of Chargé d'Affairs (Geschäftsträger) at the Embassy in Frankfurt am Main.

 1859 : Promoted to the rank of Legation Counsellor.
-Responsibilities as Chargé d’Affairs were extended to the Princely Courts of Lippe, Schaumburg-Lippe, Waldeck and Hessen-Homburg and to a special mission at the Grand Duchy of Baden.
+Responsibilities as Chargé d'Affairs were extended to the Princely Courts of Lippe, Schaumburg-Lippe, Waldeck and Hessen-Homburg and to a special mission at the Grand Duchy of Baden.

 1861 : Interim Head of the Office of German Affairs in Vienna before moving back to Frankfurt in August of the same year.

 Work with Emperor Franz Joseph I of Austria

 1863 : Appointed Presidential Secretary of the Emperor during the Congress of the German Princes in Frankfurt am Main.

-1865 : Called back to Vienna and appointed by the Emperor to become Privy Councillor and Director of His Cabinet’s Chancellery.
+1865 : Called back to Vienna and appointed by the Emperor to become Privy Councillor and Director of His Cabinet's Chancellery.
 Took oath on Nov.10, 1865.
 The very private relation between him and the Monarch commanded his absolute secrecy.
 At the end of 1865 his career as a diplomat ended and he took permanent residence in Vienna.